 On 21 March 2013, the United Nations Human Rights Council established the Commission of Inquiry on Human Rights in the Democratic People's Republic of Korea (DPRK) through resolution A/HRC/RES/22/13.
 The commission investigated "the systematic, widespread and grave violations of human rights" in North Korea and released a report on February 17, 2014 of their findings.
+This report is also known as the Kirby Report.
+North Korea responded with its own evaluation of human rights records in North Korea, published in English.
 Additional press releases and documentation is available on the commission's website.

 Excerpt from the UN Human Rights Council's press release describing the report findings: